Q&A/FAQ

 Can you provide other musicians, pipers, drummers and/or a band?

-I play with the best pipers and drummers in Western NY between Buffalo and Rochester.
-I’m happy to talk to the better players around and see what we can do to meet your vision!
+I frequently play with the best pipers and drummers in Western NY including Buffalo, Syracuse and Rochester, and even into the Niagara region of Ontario.
+I’m happy to talk to the better players in the area and see what we can do to meet your vision!
 Frankly, playing with other musicians (including other pipers!) can be a mixed blessing.
 While fun, the collaboration can require significant efforts to match the tuning, and will generally limit the available repertoire – so we would absolutely need to discuss several days beforehand.